ddnet/ddnet/data/languages/scripts/readme.txt

-Teeworlds language scripts by DoNe
+Teeworlds language scripts by timakro

 These scripts can help you to improve the language files.
 This is a short tutorial about how to use the scripts.